 Why is it safe to continue breastfeeding while sick?

-Breastmilk gives your baby the best protection against sickness.
+Breast milk gives your baby the best protection against sickness.
 The protective antibodies it contains help your baby’s developing immune system fight off infection and illness.
-In most cases, if you have a contagious illness like a cold, flu or minor virus, your baby was exposed to it before you showed symptoms.
-So, just think you’re giving your baby the best chance to fight it off.
-On top of breastfeeding, make sure you still wash your hands often, avoid coughing or sneezing near them and put those kisses on hold for a few days (we know that can be tough).
+In most cases, if you have a contagious illness like a cold, flu or minor virus, your baby was exposed to it even before you showed symptoms.
+Of course, it’s still important to make sure you wash your hands often, avoid coughing or sneezing near your baby and put those kisses on hold for a few days!

 When shouldn’t I continue breastfeeding?